lablup/backend.ai/docs/user-api/exec-batch.rst

      - The session ID.
    * - ``files``
      - ``list[str]``
-     - File paths inside the kernel container to download.
+     - File paths inside the session container to download.
        (maximum 5 files at once)

 Response